 CoversClick on a cover to view/download high resolution version.

 Starring: Bill Pullman, Patricia Arquette, John Roselius, Louis Eppolito

 After a bizarre encounter at a party, a jazz saxophonist is framed for the murder of his wife and sent to prison, where he inexplicably morphs into a young mechanic and begins leading a new life.

 Released: September 8, 1960

 Runtime: 109 min | IMDB | Wikipedia

 Director: Alfred Hitchcock

-Starring: Anthony Perkins, Janet Leigh, Vera Miles, John Gavin
+Starring: Anthony Perkins, Vera Miles, John Gavin, Janet Leigh

-A young woman steals $40,000 from her employer's client, and subsequently encounters a young motel proprietor too long under the domination of his mother.
+A Phoenix secretary steals $40,000 from her employer's client, goes on the run and checks into a remote motel run by a young man under the domination of his mother.